Axway/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/troubleshooting.md

 ### "Destination URL validation failed" error message

 A "destination URL validation failed" error is thrown by an IdP and has been seen with IdP setups that do not allow the `login_hint` parameter as part of the destinaton URL.
-The Platform will use the email address to find out which IdP setup to use to authenticate the user when logging into the Platform.
+The Platform will use the email address to find out which IdP setup to use to authenticate the user when signing in to the Platform.
 Part of the call being made to the IdP is a destination URL which contains the `login_hint` as a parameter.
-This `login_hint` contains the email address of the user and is used to prepopulate the username field in the IdP login screen.
+This `login_hint` contains the email address of the user and is used to prepopulate the username field in the IdP sign-in screen.
 To solve this issue, your IdP should accept the `login_hint` as a parameter.

 ### "Invalid Federated Identity Action Message" error message